 Many thanks to Ayako Egawa for sharing these photos with us!

 This article was posted on Sunday, May 6th, 2018 at 7:57 pm and is filed under Countries & Cultures, Japan, Japan, Mama Lisa, Photos, Photos of Places, Tango no Sekku - Japanese Boys' Festival.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply